 As the previous graphs show, trip patterns differ throughout the week.
-Figure 9 shows the distribution of trips made by mode over the week.
+Figure 8 shows the distribution of trips made by mode over the week.
 Most of the trips for Capital Bikeshare members take place on week days and most casual riders' trips are during the weekends.
-Dockless scooters and bicycles show relatively even distribution throughout the week, whereas dockless e-bikes show a similar trend as Capital Bikeshare members.
+Dockless scooters and bicycles show relatively even distribution throughout the week, whereas dockless e-bikes show a trend similar to Capital Bikeshare members.